dybaoqee/frontend/README.md

 If you want to open Cypress UI to run end to end tests manually, watch the process and use debugging tools run `yarn cy:open`.

+## Bundle Analyzer

+Run `yarn analyze` to build the app and run the bundle analyzer tool Outuput file with bundle sizes will be created at .next/stats.txt

 ## Contribute

 Feel free to open issues and PRs.